 On September 20, 2021, Dr. O'Malley was appointed SVP, General Counsel.
-In his new role, Dr. O'Malley receives an annual base salary of \$372,000 and is eligible for an annual discretionary bonus with a target of 40% of his annual base salary.
+In this role, Dr. O'Malley received an annual base salary of \$372,000 (which has been subsequently increased as described above) and was eligible for an annual discretionary bonus with a target of 40% of his annual base salary.
 In connection with his appointment as SVP, General Counsel, Dr. O'Malley was granted 5,440 shares of restricted stock and options to purchase 10,880 shares of common stock of the Company.
 The options vest 25% on the one-year anniversary of the grant date and the remaining 75% vest in 36 equal monthly installments thereafter.
 The restricted stock will vest 25% on the one-year anniversary of the grant date and the remaining 75% vest in equal annual installments over the following 36 months.

 Under the terms of his employment agreement dated September 16, 2021, Dr. O'Malley and the Company may each terminate Dr. O'Malley's employment for any reason upon written notice to the other party.
-If Dr. O'Malley's employment is terminated by the Company other than for Cause, or by Dr. O'Malley for Good Reason (as each term is defined in his employment agreement), Dr. O'Malley will be entitled to (i) a payment equal to the sum of twelve months of his annual base salary plus twelve months of his annual target annual bonus opportunity and (ii) payment equal to the cost of the premium for his health coverage under the Company's health plan for him and his dependents for the twelve-month period following his termination date.
-If Dr. O'Malley's employment is terminated by the Company other than for Cause, or by Dr. O'Malley for Good Reason (as each term is defined in his employment agreement) within twelve months following a Change of Control, Dr. O'Malley will be entitled to (i) a payment equal to the sum of twelve months of his annual base salary plus twelve months of his annual target annual bonus opportunity and (ii) payment equal to the sum of twelve months of Dis annual base salary plus twelve months of his annual target annual bonus opportunity and (ii) payment equal to the sum of twelve months of his annual base salary plus twelve months of his annual target annual bonus opportunity and (ii) payment equal to the cost of the premium for his health coverage under the Company's health plan for him and his dependents for the twelve-month period following his termination date.
+If Dr. O'Malley's employment is terminated by the Company other than for Cause, or by Dr. O'Malley for Good Reason (as each term is defined in his employment agreement), Dr. O'Malley will be entitled to (i) a payment equal to the sum of 12 months of his annual base salary plus 12 months of his annual target annual bonus opportunity and (ii) payment equal to the cost of the premium for his health coverage under the Company's health plan for him and his dependents for the 12-month period following his termination date.
+If Dr. O'Malley's employment is terminated by the Company other than for Cause, or by Dr. O'Malley for Good Reason (as each term is defined in his employment agreement) within 12-months following a Change of Control, Dr. O'Malley will be entitled to (i) a payment equal to the sum of 12 months of his annual base salary plus 12 months of his annual target annual bonus opportunity and (ii) payment equal to the cost of the premium for his health coverage under the Company's health plan for him and his dependents for the 12-month period following his termination date.
 The Company's obligations in the preceding sentence are conditioned upon, among other things, Dr. O'Malley's execution and nonrevocation of a release of claims in favor of the Company and its affiliates.